jefreybulla/forms-app/README.md

 nx serve forms-app
 ```

-## to-do to finish and improce app
+## To-do list to finish and improve app
 - Add logic to submit answers correctly for multiple choice and multiple answers
 - Organize React components in multiple files
 	- RenderInputs